-To close this note, I would like to mention that in the search of quantum gravity one should study theories with deformation invariance more general than the conformal one.
-The meaning of preons is that they can give extra freedom in model building in various directions.
+To close this note, I mention that in the search of detailed models for the present scenario it seems that large scale modeling in cosmology is close to the idea of conformal, or scale, symmetry as discussed extensively recently in [19].
+Preons should be important in the very early and late phases of cosmological development.
+In the direction of Planck scale, or quantum gravity one may also have to consider models with deformation invariance more general than the conformal one [20, 21].
+The meaning of preons is that they can give extra freedom in model building in various directions while keeping the number of basic interactions at two.